-- · Users of a telecommunications network are guaranteed reasonable and non-discriminatory access to the network.
-This prevents local firms from having preferential or "first right" of access to telecommunications networks. - · U.S. phone companies obtain the right to interconnect with Peruvian dominant suppliers' fixed networks at nondiscriminatory and cost-based rates. - · U.S. firms will be able to lease elements of Peruvian telecom networks on non-discriminatory terms and to re-sell telecom services of Peruvian suppliers to build a customer base.
+- Users of a telecommunications network are guaranteed reasonable and non-discriminatory access to the network in Colombia.
+This prevents local firms from having preferential or "first right" of access to telecommunications networks. - U.S. phone companies obtained the right to interconnect with Colombian dominant suppliers' fixed networks at nondiscriminatory and cost-based rates. - U.S. firms will be able to lease lines from Colombian telecom networks on non-discriminatory terms and to re-sell most telecom services of Colombian suppliers to build a customer base.